 - Insuring your kids.
-Typically, teens of driving age need to be insured with the parent who has custody, which means the kids live with that parent.
-If you have joint custody, the requirements might depend on your insurer.
+Typically, teens of driving age need to be insured with the parent who has custody.
+If you have joint custody, the requirements will likely depend on your insurer.

 - Higher rates.
-Remember that your rate could jump up if your spouse had a clean driving record and yours isn’t quite so spotless.
+Remember that your rate could jump up if your ex had a clean driving record and yours isn’t quite so spotless.

-- Removing your spouse.
+- Removing your ex-spouse.
 Taking off a policyholder might require that both of you sign extra documents to do so.

 - Meeting state deadlines.
-Make sure you meet deadlines for updating insurance information or license information if you’re changing addresses or moving to a new state.
+Make sure you meet deadlines for updating insurance information and license information if you’re changing addresses or moving to a new state.